Showing posts with label Web API. Show all posts

 }

-4. Core Web API supports only Json in response, even if you request some other format type in request header.
+4. Core Web API supports only Json in response by default, even if you request some other format type in request header.

 If you want to use XML format in request and response than